przemyslawkulak/meal2list/.ai/tasks/task_1_3_review_screen.md

 - ✅ Form validation with comprehensive error handling
 - ✅ Navigation between generate and review screens
 - ✅ Subscription cleanup with proper lifecycle management
+- ✅ **NEW:** Recipe metadata click-to-edit functionality with auto-save and validation
+- ✅ **NEW:** Keyboard navigation (Enter/Escape) for recipe fields

 ### 4.2 **Review Table Component** ✅ DONE

 **File:** `components/review-table/review-table.component.ts`

 - ✅ Full Material Table with inline editing
-- ✅ Columns: Product Name, Quantity, Unit, Category, Exclude Toggle, Actions
+- ✅ Columns: Product Name, Quantity, Unit, Category, Exclude Toggle
 - ✅ Form validation for all editable fields
 - ✅ Category dropdown with fallback to "Other" (fixed "Unknown" issue)
 - ✅ Master "Select All/None" toggle with indeterminate state
 - ✅ Visual indicators for modified and excluded items
 - ✅ Responsive design for mobile and desktop
+- ✅ **NEW:** Direct click-to-edit for all product fields (no edit buttons required)
+- ✅ **NEW:** Auto-save on blur/enter with proper validation
+- ✅ **NEW:** Visual hover states and pencil icon indicators
+- ✅ **NEW:** Enhanced keyboard navigation between fields
+- ✅ **NEW:** Category icons integration with CategoryIconComponent

 ### 4.3 **Review Summary Component** ✅ DONE